 The product has an estimated shelf life of three years and probable expiry of 12 months after opening, (I could not find any usage duration on the packaging).

 Huxley do great packaging.
-This is certainly no exception, able to make a simple plastic squeeze tube look ultra sophisticated with an elegant cylindrical casing which additionally protects the tube from damage.
+This is certainly no exception, able to make a simple plastic squeeze tube look ultra sophisticated with an elegant cylindrical outer casing which additionally protects the tube from damage.
 I love the clear plastic used on the product itself too as it allows you to easily detect remaining volume and to squeeze in the right places to get the last of it out.
 When new, the foil over the opening enhances product freshness.

 The scrub itself has an attractive appearance, the colour enhanced by Chromium Oxide Greens, a mineral pigment.
 The texture is a grainy, thick gel.
 To use, I apply it to a damp face and gently scrub in circular motions.
 I do tend to scrub harder than necessary as I am a little addicted to the smoothness physical exfoliants achieve but in this case, I definitely had to tone it down as the texture is quite abrasive if you use too much force.
 With a light massage however, it is very satisfying.
+The particles in this scrub can be sharp and leave your skin with micro-tears so a light hand is a must.

-It rinses off cleanly and easily with cold or warm water to reveal really fresh and bright skin, the dead cells definitely shifted and making way for new ones.
+It rinses off cleanly and easily with cold or warm water to reveal really fresh and bright skin, the dead cells definitely shifting, making way for new ones.
 Furthermore, a big hit of glycerin ensures the formula is not at all drying, the skin feeling plump and smooth and the tone brighter upon completion of the treatment.
 So, it definitely fulfils its claims.

-If you do not like topical exfoliation and are particularly against the use of walnut shell powder in skin products, I suggest you give this a miss.
+If you don’t like topical exfoliation and are particularly against the use of walnut shell powder in skin products, I suggest you give this a miss.
 If not however, give it a try but don’t rub too hard (which is a guideline worth implementing for all physical exfoliants).
 Provided you do this and apply no more than 2-3 times a week, it will keep your skin looking radiant.

 |Successfully sloughs dead skin cells||Only available online in Australia|